 How Not to Visit the 9/11 Memorial and Museum

 He probably thought he wasn’t being disrespectful, or maybe he didn’t think about it at all.
-But when he answered his cell phone in the 9/11 Memorial and Museum, not only was it impolite, it was rude.
+But when he answered his cell phone in the middle of the 9/11 Memorial and Museum, not only was it impolite, it was rude.
 It was an insult to the other museum visitors, and more importantly, to those who are memorialized there.

 The 9/11 Memorial and Museum’s policy explicitly states that the “use of cell phones for talking is prohibited in exhibition spaces and theater.”
 That means you cannot stand in the original footprint of the North Tower, a place that honors the victims of 9/11 and take a phone call.
 It is hallowed ground.
 It is sacred.
 You would not answer your phone while visiting a loved one’s gravesite in a cemetery, would you?
 As I was listening to a recording of one of the victims sharing their last phone call, their last spoken words ever to their loved ones, while he was chatting away with a buddy.
 It was beyond tasteless; it was offensive.